Abhinavvenkatadri/Eye-tracking-GSoC/docs/index.md

 ## Challenges and Learning

 *  Getting accustomed to training a Model by creating Jobs.
-*  Hyperparameter tuning
+*  Hyperparameter tuning.
 *  Visualising the outputs and interpreting them .
 *  Training on Large Datasets

 ## Conclusion and Future Scope

 * Working on the app further to collect datasets which will be used for fine tuning the model similar to google's implementation
-* Training the model with normalization as used by google
+* Training the model with normalization as used by google.
 * Comparing with different implementations such as ITracker to see whether the model can be further improved
+* Testing on only frames whose tilt / pan / roll is within ±10 degrees
-* While testing the google split some of those points are leaked, but so it is and they are common to both models.This will further be cleaned up in future work
+* While testing the google split some of those points are leaked, but so it is and they are common to both models.This has to be cleaned up in future work

 ## References
 ```